 What is the difference in responding and reacting?
 While the distinction may seem to be one of semantics, the impact of each in your life can be huge because reacting is an instinctual behavior directed by the reptilian brain, and responding is a conscious choice involving input from the more evolved brain.

-In his book, Just One Thing, Rick Hanson explains how the two differ in your brain.
+In his book, Just One Thing: Developing a Buddha Brain One Simple Practice at a Time, Rick Hanson explains how the two differ in your brain.
 To simplify drastically, the human brain evolved in stages beginning with the reptilian brain, the brainstem, which is primarily concerned with avoiding harm.
 Next, the mammalian brain, the limbic system, developed which focuses on approaching rewards.
 Finally, the human brain, the cortex, formed which is all about attachment.
 In every human today, these three systems are constantly at work.

 When anything happens in the environment to cause you feel the slightest bit threatened, ranging from someone cutting you off in traffic to a coworker making a critical remark, your reptilian brain activates in the fight or flight reactive mode.
 A million years ago, this was a good thing to keep our ancestors alive; however, in today’s world, it happens all too often.
 Whenever you are pressured, worried, irritated, or disappointed this same mechanism kicks in which not only feels crummy and can lead to anxiety and depression, but is lousy for your physical health as chronic stress contributes to a weakened immune system and increased risk of heart attack and stroke.